Disclaimer: This post contains affiliate links. If you click on a link and make a purchase I may receive a small commission at no extra cost to you.

-The underwater world in the Maldives is incredible making it one of the best countries for snorkelling and scuba diving.
-(Read this post for my favourite island for diving and the best diving in the Maldives!).
 You can see manta rays, whale sharks, tiger sharks, turtles and much more marine life when visiting the Maldives.
-For specific information about snorkelling with manta rays, see here.
+For specific information about snorkelling with manta rays in Baa Atoll, read my manta post here.

 Diving on local islands is the best budget scuba diving in the Maldives.
 Resort dive centres can cost from $100+ for one dive whereas local island prices are approximately $40 a dive.
 From an appearance perspective, local dive centres may not look as swish as the resort dive centres and the equipment may not be as brand new.
 However, I have always felt safe when diving with local centres and I have found the locals to be extremely knowledgeable and professional dive guides.